-2009 2010
+2010 2011 2012-3

-Number of Complaints 4 11
+Complaints 11 7 21

-Number of Informal Resolutions 2 10
+Informal Resolutions 10 4 8

-Complaints which were not harassment 0 1
+Complaints which were not harassment 1 2 4

-Mediations 0 0
+Mediations 0 0 1

-Investigations 0 0
+Investigations 0 0 0

-Taken to the Human Rights Tribunal 2 0
+Taken to the Human Rights Tribunal 0 1 2

+TRUFA matters ref. to human resources NR NR 6

-Section 17 of the Policy recognizes that, if a complaint brought under the Policy is also an alleged violation of the BC Human Rights Code, the complainant may at any time make a complaint to the Human Rights Tribunal.
+Section 17 of the Policy recognizes that, if a complaint brought under the Policy is also an alleged violation of the BC Human Rights Code, the complainant may at any time make a complain to the Human Rights Tribunal.
 The Policy provides that if a complainant starts a complaint at the Tribunal, the University will, at the request of the respondent, cease the processes under the Policy.
-The practice at my office is to seek to deal with complaints under the Policy, at the same time, I do not actively seek to dissuade complainants from going to the Human Rights Tribunal.
+While the practice of my office is to seek to deal with complaints under the Policy, at the same time, I do not actively seek to dissuade complainants from going to the Human Rights Tribunal.